RavingIsASport/GoodREADMEGenerator/README.md

 # Good README Generator

   ## Description
-  I've created an application to help you generate a READ me file for your repository.
+  I've built an application to help write a README file for you repository.

   ## Table of Contents
   - [Installation](#installation)